AKloc/BookNotes/Devops for Dummies.md

 - Bucket features into three categories to start drawing up a roadmap:
 	- Features you can't live without
 	- Features that are nice to have
-	- Features that don't matter (basical
+	- Features that don't matter (basically items that no one would fight for)
+-

 **What can I do with this?**
 - I have to use "inertia" more.